 Here are some of the established SQL companies and their products.

-The first item in our list of SQL companies is Microsoft and it’s flagship relational database system called SQL Server.
+The first item in our list of SQL companies is Microsoft and its flagship relational database system called SQL Server.

-Multiple editions of SQL Server are offered by Microsoft, which are aimed at different types of customers, for situations which require high performance in the case of high workloads both on small machines or large clusters.
+Multiple editions of SQL Server are offered by Microsoft, which are aimed at different types of customers, for situations that require high performance in the case of high workloads both on small machines or large clusters.
 Like all big companies, SQL Server runs with its own dialect of SQL, T-SQL.